isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

         }]
     }

-This is similar to the example described in the :ref:`pool-selection-with-class-reservations4`.
-This time, however, there are two subnets, each of them having a pool associated with a different class.
-The clients which don't have a reservation for the ``reserved_class`` will be assigned an address from the subnet 192.0.3.0/24.
-Clients having a reservation for the ``reserved_class`` will be assigned an address from the subnet 192.0.2.0/24.
+This is similar to the example described in :ref:`pool-selection-with-class-reservations4`.
+This time, however, there are two subnets, each of which has a pool associated with a different class.
+The clients that do not have a reservation for the ``reserved_class`` are assigned an address from the subnet 192.0.3.0/24.
+Clients with a reservation for the ``reserved_class`` are assigned an address from the subnet 192.0.2.0/24.
 The subnets must belong to the same shared network.
-In addition, the reservation for the client class must be specified at the global scope (global reservation) and the ``reservations-global`` must be set to true.
+In addition, the reservation for the client class must be specified at the global scope (global reservation) and ``reservations-global`` must be set to ``true``.

-In the example above the ``client-class`` could also be specified at the subnet level rather than pool level yielding the same effect.
+In the example above, the ``client-class`` could also be specified at the subnet level rather than the pool level, and would yield the same effect.

 .. _multiple-reservations-same-ip4:

 Multiple Reservations for the Same IP
 -------------------------------------

-Host Reservations were designed to preclude creation of multiple reservations for the same IP address within a particular subnet to avoid the situation when two different clients compete for the same address.
+Host reservations were designed to preclude the creation of multiple reservations for the same IP address within a particular subnet, to avoid having two different clients compete for the same address.
 When using the default settings, the server returns a configuration error when it finds two or more reservations for the same IP address within a subnet in the Kea configuration file.
-The :ref:`host-cmds` hooks library returns an error in response to the ``reservation-add`` command when it detects that the reservation exists in the database for the IP address for which the new reservation is being added.
+The :ref:`host-cmds` hook library returns an error in response to the ``reservation-add`` command when it detects that the reservation exists in the database for the IP address for which the new reservation is being added.

-In some deployments a single host can select one of several network interfaces to communicate with the DHCP server and the server must assign the same IP address to the host regardless of the interface used.
-Since each interface is assigned a different MAC address, it implies that several host reservations must be created to associate all of the MAC addresses present on this host with the IP addresses.
+In some deployments a single host can select one of several network interfaces to communicate with the DHCP server, and the server must assign the same IP address to the host regardless of the interface used.
+Since each interface is assigned a different MAC address, it implies that several host reservations must be created to associate all of the MAC addresses present on this host with IP addresses.
 Using different IP addresses for each interface is impractical and is considered a waste of the IPv4 address space, especially since the host typically uses only one interface for communication with the server, hence only one IP address is in use.

-This causes a need for creating multiple host reservations for a single IP address within a subnet and it is supported beginning with Kea 1.9.1 release as optional mode of operation enabled with the ``ip-reservations-unique`` global parameter.
+This causes a need to create multiple host reservations for a single IP address within a subnet; this is supported beginning with the Kea 1.9.1 release as an optional mode of operation, enabled with the ``ip-reservations-unique`` global parameter.

-The ``ip-reservations-unique`` is a boolean parameter, which defaults to ``true``, which forbids the specification of more than one reservation for the same IP address within a given subnet.
-Setting this parameter to ``false`` allows for creating such reservations both in the Kea configuration file and in the host database backends via ``host-cmds`` hooks library.
+``ip-reservations-unique`` is a boolean parameter that defaults to ``true``, which forbids the specification of more than one reservation for the same IP address within a given subnet.
+Setting this parameter to ``false`` allows such reservations to be created both in the Kea configuration file and in the host database backend, via the ``host-cmds`` hook library.

 This setting is currently supported by the most popular host database backends, i.e. MySQL and PostgreSQL.
-It is not supported for Cassandra, Host Cache (see :ref:`hooks-host-cache`) or Radius backend (see :ref:`hooks-radius`).
+It is not supported for Cassandra, Host Cache (see :ref:`hooks-host-cache`), or the RADIUS backend (see :ref:`hooks-radius`).
 An attempt to set ``ip-reservations-unique`` to ``false`` when any of these three backends is in use yields a configuration error.

 .. note::

-   When ``ip-reservations-unique`` is set to ``true`` (the default value) the server ensures that IP reservations are unique for a subnet within a single host backend and/or Kea configuration file.
+   When ``ip-reservations-unique`` is set to ``true`` (the default value), the server ensures that IP reservations are unique for a subnet within a single host backend and/or Kea configuration file.
 It does not guarantee that the reservations are unique across multiple backends.

-The following is the example configuration with two reservations for the same IP address and for different MAC addresses:
+The following is an example configuration with two reservations for the same IP address but different MAC addresses:

 ::